mikechambers/mikechambers.github.io/source/_posts/2002-12-12-new-public-flash-player.markdown

 We have [released][1] a new public version of the Flash Player for all platforms (Windows, Mac and Linux).
 The is the final version of the beta that has been running for a month or two.
 You can download the updated version [here][1].
-Note, this is also the first public release of the Flash 6 Player for Linux, and has full support for all Flash 6 capabilities (such as Flash Remoting, Video playback, Flash Communication Server, etc&#8230;).
+Note, this is also the first public release of the Flash 6 Player for Linux, and has full support for all Flash 6 capabilities (such as Flash Remoting, Video playback, Flash Communication Server, etc...).
 You can find links to the Linux players [here][2].
 You can find more info on this release, as well as download standalone, authoring and debug players [here][3].
 Note, unfortunately, due to some last minute show stopper issues on OSX and Linux, the version numbers are not synced up across platforms.
 Here are the release versions:
 **Windows / Mac Classic**: 6,0,65,0